-Once your dog has mastered these five things, they’ll respect your commands, and you’ll be able to teach your dog any number of tricks.
+Once your dog has mastered these steps, they’ll respect your commands, and you’ll be able to teach your dog any number of tricks.
 Respect training doesn’t have to be stressful.
 It takes patience, a few treats, and a bit of time, but it’s well worth it in the end.
 Your dog will feel happy and safe with you, and you’ll have a best friend who behaves.

-- The best ways to discipline a dog
+- These are the absolute best ways to discipline a dog